simanglam/simanglam/README.md

-This User is An Open Source Coder, User, and Promoter.

-# Who Am I?
+Who am I?

-I am Si manglam, CCU student who interested in Literate Programming and Open Source.
+Si Manglam, a student at National Chung Cheng University with undirected curiosity.

-# What am I Doing?
+What am I doing?

-I'm coding some dirty thing and making my own Literate Programming tools.
-Also trying to promote Open Source in CCU.
+Exploring—without insisting on immediate meaning.
+Coherence can wait.

-# Why?
+Why?

-WHY NOT?
+“Why” does not need justification.